pleabargain/EnglishHelpsYourCareer/idioms.md

 # Rake over old coals
 *  (UK) If you go back to old problems and try to bring them back, making trouble for someone, you are raking over old
 *  coals.

 # Rake someone over the coals
 *  (USA) If you rake someone over the coals, you criticize or scold them severely.

 # Rank and file
 *  The rank and file are the ordinary members of a company, organization, etc, excluding the managers and directors.

 # Rat race
 *  The rat race is the ruthless, competitive struggle for success in work, etc.

 # Rather you than me
 *  Rather you than me is an expression used when someone has something unpleasant or arduous to do.
-It is meant in a
-*  good natured way of expressing both sympathy and having a bit of a laugh at their expense.
+It is meant in a good natured way of expressing both sympathy and having a bit of a laugh at their expense.

 # Raw deal
 *  If you get a raw deal, you are treated unfairly.

 # Read from the same page
 *  When people are reading from the same page, they say the same things in public about an issue.

 # Read someone the riot act
-*  If you read someone the riot act, you give them a clear warning that if they don't stop doing something, they will be in
+*  If you read someone the riot act, you give them a clear warning that if they don't stop doing something, they will be in serious trouble.
-*  serious trouble.

 # Real deal
 *  If something is the real deal, it is genuine and good.

 # Real McCoy
 *  Something that's the real McCoy is the genuine article, not a fake.

 # Real trooper
 *  A real trooper is someone who will fight for what they believe in and doesn't give up easily.

 # Recipe for disaster
 *  A recipe for disaster is a mixture of people and events that could only possibly result in trouble.
+example: Putting a junior developer as a lead programmer on a major project is a recipe for disaster.

 # Red carpet
-*  If you give someone the red-carpet treatment, you give them a special welcome to show that you think they are
+*  If you give someone the red-carpet treatment, you give them a special welcome to show that you think they are important.
-*  important.
 You can roll out the red carpet, too.

 # Red herring
 *  If something is a distraction from the real issues, it is a red herring.

 # Red letter day
 *  A red letter day is a one of good luck, when something special happens to you.

 # Red light district
 *  The red light district is the area of a town or city where there is prostitution, sex shops, etc.

 # Red mist
 *  If someone sees red or the red mist, they lose their temper and self-control completely.

 # Red rag to a bull
 *  If something is a red rag to a bull, it is something that will inevitably make somebody angry or cross.